vittorioPiotti/PathGraph-JavaFX/README.md

 &nbsp;

 This library is a fork based on the source code of the [SmartGraph](https://github.com/brunomnsilva/JavaFXSmart) [v2.0.0](https://github.com/brunomnsilva/JavaFXSmart/releases/tag/v2.0.0) library on which existing classes have been modified and new ones have been added.
-PathGraph is therefore the adaptation of SmartGraph to specific path graphs features in a stable user interface.
+PathGraph is therefore the adaptation of SmartGraph to specific path graphs features in a stable user .

 &nbsp;